 To that end, we have allocated a specific amount of resources to support additional offerings in summer sessions.
-We are inviting you to consider four options to seek additional summer instructional support.
+We are inviting you to consider three options to seek additional summer instructional support.
 In each case outlined below, we will consider the fit of the proposal within the goals of each initiative working toward the ultimate goal of increasing summer enrollment.
 Downloadable forms are located at the bottom of the page.

-- Summer Academy Grants
+Summer Academy Grants

-- Summer Session Grants
+Summer Session Grants

-- VT Shaped Student Inspired Grants
+VT Shaped Student Inspired Grants

-Consideration will be given to course proposals that are VT Shaped in curricular design.
+Consideration will be given to summer session course proposals that are VT Shaped in curricular design.
 The VT Shaped model promotes: transdisciplinary knowledge and technological literacy; informal communal learning; disciplinary depth; and, guided experiential learning.
 Grant proposals in this category must clearly demonstrate these learning outcomes.